First and most important….

 Try To Be Home With Your Pet

-Once you’ve determined how your pet will react, make plans to prepare your pet for future holiday fireworks.
+Once you’ve determined how your pet will react to the loud booms, make plans around them.
+This will ensure a stress free holiday for both you and your pet.
 There are many ways to plan ahead.

 Secure Gates

-Be sure gates and doors are secure, fixing loose or broken locks ahead of time.
+Make sure all gates and doors are secure, fixing loose or broken locks ahead of time.

 Microchip